OpenSAGE/opensage.github.io/posts/year_in_review_2018/year_in_review_2018.md

 ![First prototype of road rendering in OpenSAGE](./roads_1.png)

 Stephan tweaked our [AppVeyor](https://www.appveyor.com/)-based CI pipeline, and added code coverage analysis using [Codecov](https://codecov.io/).
+He also spent time contributing to both Veldrid and ShaderGen in order to fix some of the remaining issues blocking us from supporting OpenGL (and therefore Linux).

 I worked on a bunch smaller features during April.
 I started by implementing a `Team` class to accompany `Player`, and implemented parsing for both from map data.
 Then I implemented the first actual game mechanic of the project: a prototype of the unit selection system, including single and multi ("box") selection.
 Here's what the first version looked like: